 If your company asks if you have been ARRESTED for or CHARGED with any misdemeanor or felony charges, then you would likely need to report the incident to your company, and let them know you have hired a highly respected firm, and fully intend to fight your case.

 Cannon Law can help you decipher whether or not you need to report your situation to your employer.
-Contact Cannon Law now for a free consultation.
+Contact Cannon Law now for a consultation.